 There’s something magical about a world of bouncers who live like rock stars, and are described as ‘Coolers.’
 My job would be infinitely more enjoyable if I could call myself a ‘Cooler’ when people asked me what I do for a living.

-• MENS FIT: Experience the ultimate in comfort with our premium funny graphic mens tees, made from soft, ring-spun cotton.
-These tees are tailored to highlight your arms and provide a flattering fit around your midsection.
+- MENS FIT: Experience the ultimate in comfort with our premium funny graphic mens tees, made from soft, ring-spun cotton.
+These regular fit tees are tailored to highlight your arms, flatter your midsection, and pair well with jeans, shorts, or cargo pants

 What makes a movie or a television show great is its quotability factor.
 We live in a world where pop culture references are king, and the 20 percent of my Twitter timeline that doesn’t reference fantasy football is spent talking to people in quotes from The Wire.